Growing your business

 Growing a business can mean different things to different people.
 The Growing Your Business guide is for you if:

-If you are starting a business in Ontario, read our Business Start-Up Guide.
+If you are starting a business in Ontario, read our guide.

 You may want to do a business assessment to determine your current situation and prepare you for any changes that may result from your plans to expand.

 Update your business plan

 When you started your business, you may have created a business plan to outline your goals and your strategy for getting your idea off the ground.
 Once your business is established and growing, you should revisit that plan.
 Your business plan can help you identify and address potential risk factors before they develop, and guide your growth activities.

 Planning for business growth